burakekim/burakekim.github.io/_pages/about.md

 ## News

-[**March, 2024**] I will join [Microsoft's AI for Good Lab](https://www.microsoft.com/en-us/research/group/ai-for-good-research-lab/) as a Research Intern under Residency Programme.
+[**March, 2024**] I will join [Microsoft's AI for Good Lab](https://www.microsoft.com/en-us/research/group/ai-for-good-research-lab/) as a Research Intern under the Residency Program.

 [**March, 2024**] Our paper titled "Mapping Land Naturalness from Sentinel-2 using Deep Contextual and Geographical Priors" has been accepted to [ICLR 2024 Tackling Climate Change with Machine Learning Workshop](https://www.climatechange.ai/events/iclr2024).